heodawoon/Social-Factors-and-Distinct-Network-Associations-in-Fluid-Intelligence/README.md

 The repository is organized into several components corresponding to the main analysis stages.

+### Demo runner — `demo.py`

+Self-contained script at the repository root that generates synthetic data and runs the XGBoost pipeline end-to-end, for verifying functionality without UK Biobank access.
+See the **Demo** section below.

 ### Data preprocessing — `Data_process/`

 Scripts used to construct the analysis dataset from the UK Biobank resource.